leonstel/leonstel.github.io/blogs/gmap3.md

 ## Extra observable streams utils

-2 utils function I wrote for state
+To make the store even more helpful the app contains to extra util methods.

+- `firstTimeTrue`
-- First Time True: listens for a prop on store and fires only once its value change to true
+Listens for a state prop and fires only once when its value changes to true
+- `changedButWaitFor`
-- Changed But Wait For: listens for a prop but gets only notified if other specified props exists in the store
+Listens for a state prop but gets only notified if other specified props exists in the store

-Usage with examples
+#### In Practice

 Image a state with the following shape
 ```